How to Choose a Roofing Contractor in Sacramento

 Compare Scope, Not Just Price

-One roofing bid may include new flashing, attic ventilation corrections, permit fees, haul away, starter strips, ridge vent, and sheathing allowances.
+One roofing bid may include new flashing, attic ventilation corrections, permit fees, haul-away, starter strips, ridge vent, and sheathing allowances.
 Another may leave those out.

 Ask each roofer to identify exclusions and unit prices for hidden wood replacement.
 That is where surprise costs often appear.